VItaly0117/vitaly0117.github.io/README.md

-I made/improved for myself ready-made site added the necessary and removed the unnecessary to me here are links to all sources.

-<a href="https://www.youtube.com/watch?v=Tkp3FDgOueM" rel="nofollow">YouTube Codehal</a>

-<a href="https://github.com/Alexcitten" rel="nofollow">Alexcitten</a>
+Good afternoon comrades, I made this site on the basis of another site remodeling under myself and improving in some places.
+Thank you for your attention .

-Have a nice day!
+Have a nice day.